lukeplays33/Stereo/README.md

 # Stereo
-Stereo is a library that allows you to design and export fully working website designs
+Stereo uses a drag and drop builder that allows users to design innovative designs just in their browser.